Cryptdroid/HACK-THE-BLOCK/README.md

 behavior.
 However, despite the benefits, challenges like Sybil attacks, token accumulation, and incentive misalignment can compromise the system’s integrity.

-In this challenge, participants are tasked with addressing these potential threats and optimizing the dispute resolution mechanism to ensure a secure, fair, and decentralized process.
+In this challenge, we are tasked with addressing these potential threats and optimizing the dispute resolution mechanism to ensure a secure, fair, and decentralized process.
 Drawing from the concept of Schelling points in game theory—where individuals gravitate towards a natural consensus without communication—we introduce a decentralized dispute resolution system.
-This system incentivizes participants to act truthfully, assuming others will do the same, creating a mutual expectation of honesty
+This system incentivizes participants to act truthfully, assuming others will do the same, creating a mutual expectation of honesty.

 The project involves designing a blockchain-based dispute resolution system that relies on decentralized juror selection using GRULL tokens.
 The goal is to create a system that is secure, fair, and resistant to attacks or manipulation while incentivizing honest decision-making from jurors.
 Key challenges your project must address include: